SAP-archive/teched2021-ANA261/exercises/ex1/README.md

 ### Step 9

 This dimension will be a public dimension, which has already been maintained.
-So choose “Add existing dimensions”.
+Choose “Add existing dimensions”.

 ![][image-9]
 ### Step 10